Robust Aggregation of Electric Vehicle Flexiblity: Aggregation Under Uncertainty

 \section{Aggregation Under Uncertainty}

 We now turn to the case in which charging requirements are uncertain, but i.i.d. according to a known distribution $\mathbb{P}$.
-We assume aggregators will have a large amount of historical data of charging requirements, from which they can construct $\mathbb{P}$.
-For a population of $N$ EVs we then have $\hat{\Xi}_N \sim \mathbb{P}^N$.
+In practice, we assume that aggregators have a large amount of historical data of charging requirements, from which they can construct the known $\mathbb{P}$.
+We denote the set of random charging requirements of the population as $\hat{\Xi}_N:= \{\hat{\xi}_i\}_{i\leq N} \subseteq \Xi$.
+This set is a random variable distributed according to $\mathbb{P}^N$.
+As the population charging requirements are random, the aggregate flexibility set generated by them, $F(\hat{\Xi}_N)$, will also be a random object.
+And so we focus on characterizing a robust set of aggregate charging profiles that can be tracked with confidence $1-\beta$, namely $A^\beta$ from \cref{dfn:robust_flex}.